 Made of a durable fabric, vac-suits can be easily packed away.
-The bulkiest part \bigcirc of these suits is the oxygen tanks and O collectors.
+The bulkiest part of these suits is the oxygen tanks and collectors.
 These tanks use a liquid that evaporates, releasing oxygen.
 The collectors are a pump that draws in available oxygen to breath.
-With the collectors working properly, breath.
 With the collectors working properly, the oxygen in the tanks can be effectively doubled.
 Without the collectors the tank life of a vac-suit is fifteen minutes.
-Cost: ¥20,000